-Art Critic Lennox Campello described her art in the Alexandria Old Town Crier: "Pérez-Ramos channels her Caribbean upbringing in her accomplished works.
-Her artistic pedigree is evident in her gifted use of color and form to deliver highly stylized imagery, which over the years has grown into one of the hardest achievements in the art world: a completely distinct style and ritual.”
+Sandra's works blend primitive, kitsch and contemporary aesthetics.
+Critic Lennox Campello, described her drawings in the Alexandria Old Town Crier: "Pérez-Ramos channels her Caribbean upbringing in her accomplished works.
+Her artistic pedigree is evident in the gifted use of color and form to deliver highly stylized imagery, which over the years has grown into one of the hardest achievements in the art world: a completely distinct style and ritual.”
+When it comes to public art, she understands the power of placemaking and design.
+Margaret Rifkin, Founder of The Art & Walkability Project in Silver Spring, MD, says: “Pérez-Ramos' art is for everyone...one of the most democratic ways to bring beauty to the body politic, both the marginalized and mainstream”.
+Her intention is to create uplifting works that transform communities, encourage healing and celebrate diversity.

-In 2020, Maryland National Capital Park and Planning Commission selected Pérez-Ramos to design Prince George County's commemorative poster for its Hispanic Heritage Month Celebration.
-In 2021, The Better Block Foundation commissioned her to design a mural for the Pike District at the Bethesda Trolley Trailhead.
-Her work has been acquired by the Children's National Hospital and the Marie Reed Project for Community of Hope, both in Washington, DC, by Mayor Tracey Furman, for the Town Hall in Kensington, MD and by others for their permanent collections.
+In 2020, the Maryland National Capital Park and Planning Commission selected Pérez-Ramos to design Prince George County's commemorative poster for its Hispanic Heritage Month Celebration.
+In 2021, The Better Block Foundation commissioned her to design a temporary mural for the Pike District at the Bethesda Trolley Trailhead.
+Her works have been exhibited throughout the US and Puerto Rico and acquired for the permanent collections of Washington DC's Children's National Hospital, Marie Reed Project for Community of Hope, by Mayor Tracey Furman (for Kensington's Town Hall).
+Her design, The Gathering Tree, a collaboration with artist Stuart Diekmeyer for Glenmont Forest Neighborhood Park in Silver Spring, MD, received two Public Art Project Implementation Grant awards from the Maryland State Arts Council, through GFN Civic Association.
+It is located at 12220 Georgia Ave, Glenmont-Wheaton, 20902.

-Additional juried public art awards include:
+Additional public art awards include:

 ▪️“Roots/Raíces” -50 ft Mural for Wheaton Gateway LLC Art Project (Wilco, Duffie Co. and Montgomery County Housing) currently on the intersection between University Blvd and Veirs Mill Rd in Wheaton, MD.